 Overall scores for reporting zones are presented in the report card, even if not all indices are available.

-*Due to the interim approach for reporting the seagrass index, which incorporates two separate programs (each reporting three of their own specific indicators), there needed to be a separate decision rule for generating seagrass index scores.
-For more information please refer to the technical reports (Methods document 3.2.4).
+*Seagrass reporting incorporates two separate methods (each reporting two to three of their own specific indicators), which requires a separate decision rule for generating seagrass index scores.
+For more information, please refer to the technical reports (Methods document 3.2.4).

-What is data confidence and how is it measured?
+What is data confidence and how is it scored?

 Every time an observation is made (data is collected) or a score is calculated, there is potential for error.
 Data confidence helps to describe how confident managers and experts are in the methods of data collection and analysis that are used to produce an indicator score reported in the report card.
 Confidence surrounding the report card grades is measured on a five-point scale.
-This tells us how confident we are, from low to high, that the calculated grade reflects the true condition of the indicator.
-For more information on data confidence click here.
+This tells us how confident we are, from very low to very high, that the calculated grade reflects the true condition of the indicator.
+Click here for more information on data confidence.

 Why should some results be viewed with caution?

 Results should be interpreted cautiously when confidence is not high (a score of three dots or lower).
-An example of this is for water quality in the freshwater river basins, which has a confidence score of three.
+An example of this is water quality results in the freshwater river basins, which have a confidence score of three.
 This is because the overall score for water quality for many of the basins is derived from only one site per river basin.
-Even though samples are taken monthly from these sites, caution should be used when interpreting results as the site sampled might not represent the rest of the waterways in the basin (for example water quality in the upper sections of a waterway may be in better condition than in the lower section where a sample site is located and vice versa.
+Even though samples are taken monthly from these sites, caution should be used when interpreting the results, as the site sampled might not represent the rest of the waterways in the basin.
+For example, water quality in the upper sections of a waterway may be better than in the lower section where a sample site is located and vice versa.
 The 2018 Report Card was the first time an additional water quality site was included in the Plane Basin.
 This additional site has also been included in 2019, 2020, and 2021 Report Cards, with two sites in the Plane Basin making up the overall score.
-For more information see our confidence page and the interactive results page, where confidence for each indicator is shown.
+For more information, see our confidence page and the interactive results page, where confidence for each indicator is shown.